Bamphorthy History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The present generation of the Bamphorthy family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in one of two places named Bamford in the counties of Derbyshire and Lancashire.
-CITATION[CLOSE]

 Early Origins of the Bamphorthy family